Digital Landscape Review

 Equip people with the motivation, access, skills and confidence to engage with an increasingly digital world, based on their needs.

 Services are improved by working together, with data and knowledge being used and shared.

-The Digital Landscape Review team is committed to working in the open.
+The Digital Landscape Review team worked in the open.
 Watch our project updates on YouTube.

 Which local authorities can show the digital way? – published 5 August 2022

 Shared or common?
 Using the same software in Wales – published 27 July 2022